 Ruta de Naturaleza Urbana Rio Cali, or Cali’s urban nature route, which takes about an hour and a half;

 Ruta de la Salsa y el Sabor, where you can learn basic steps during a brief salsa dancing class in combination with a historical salsa route that includes the Jairo Valera Museum;

 Ruta MIO Cable, which takes you on a two-kilometre-ride by urban gondola transport with panoramic views above the poorer parts of the city where, as a tourist, you would and perhaps should otherwise not venture, in addition to visiting the MULI Museo Libre de Arte Público de Colombia containing some 230 art murals and photos of which some were found at the gondola’s terminal and three stations.

 For more details, visit one of the tourist information points in Cali (see below).

 Cali Colombia hotels

 If you are looking to book a hotel in Cali, enter your dates in our flights and hotels comparison engine to search hundreds of sites for the best deals:

-If you speak Spanish, visit its official Spanish-only website or use Google translate to retrieve some of the information.
+If you speak Spanish, visit its official website.

 Once in Cali, you can also visit the city’s tourist offices or Puntas de Información Turistica at: Centro Cultural (Plazoleta Jairo Varela), Terminal de Transporte, and Bulevar del Rió.